Where was Charlotte born?

 She graduated with a B.Sc degree from Wilberforce University, where she also met her husband, Marshall Maxeke, who had come to the university in 1896.
 They were engaged when they both returned to South Africa in 1901, Maxeke as one of South Africa's first Black woman graduates.

 Maxeke was greatly influenced by AMEC and through her connections with the Ethiopian Church the AMEC was founded in South Africa.
-She became the organizer of the Women’s Mite Missionary Society in Johannesburg, and then moved to the Polokwane (then Pietersburg) area.
+She became the organiser of the Women’s Mite Missionary Society in Johannesburg, and then moved to the Polokwane (then Pietersburg) area.
 Here she joined her family in Dwaars River, under Chief Ramakgopa, who gave her money to start a school.
 However, the school could not be completed, due to lack of government funding and the poverty of the local community.

 After this, Maxeke and her husband established a school at Evaton on the Witwatersrand.
 The Maxekes went on to teach and evangelise in other places, including Thembuland in the Transkei under King Sabata Dalindyebo.
 It was here that Maxeke participated in the king’s court, a privilege unheard of for a woman.
 However, they finally settled in Johannesburg, where they became involved in political movements.

 Both she and her husband attended the launch of the South African Native National Congress (SANNC) in Bloemfontein in 1912, and although her main concerns were church-linked social issues, Charlotte also wrote in Xhosa on the social and political situation occupied by women.
 In Umteteli wa Bantu, she addressed the ‘woman question'.
 As an early opponent of passes for Black women, Maxeke was politically active throughout her adult life.
-She helped organize the anti-pass movement in Bloemfontein in 1913 and founded the Bantu Women’s League of the SANNC in 1918.
+She helped organise the anti-pass movement in Bloemfontein in 1913 and founded the Bantu Women’s League of the SANNC in 1918.

-As leader of this organization, she led a delegation to Prime Minister Louis Botha to discuss the issue of passes for women.
+As leader of this organisation, she led a delegation to Prime Minister Louis Botha to discuss the issue of passes for women.
 This this was followed up by a protest the following year.
 She was also involved in protests on the Witwatersrand about low wages and participated in the formation of the Industrial and Commercial Worker’s Union (ICU) in 1920.

 Maxeke was also involved in multiracial movements.
-She addressed the Women’s Reform Club in Pretoria, which was an organization for the voting rights of women, and joined the Joint Council of Europeans and Bantus.
+She addressed the Women’s Reform Club in Pretoria, which was an organisation for the voting rights of women, and joined the Joint Council of Europeans and Bantus.
 Maxeke was also elected as president of the Women’s Missionary Society.

 In 1928, she attended a conference in the USA and became increasingly concerned about the welfare of Africans.
 She set up an employment agency for Africans in Johannesburg and was the first Black woman to become a parole officer for juvenile delinquents.